David Stern: NBA Commissioner

 Stern received the Olympic Order in 2012.
 In 2014, Stern was inducted to the Naismith Memorial Basketball Hall of Fame.
 In 2016, he became a member of the FIBA Hall of Fame.

 Personal life and death

 Stern was married to Dianne Bock Stern, and they had two sons: Eric and Andrew.
 They resided in Scarsdale, New York.
 By the later years of his commissionership, Stern was earning a $9 million salary.
 He stood at 5 ft 9 in.

 On December 12, 2019, Stern suffered a brain hemorrhage and underwent emergency surgery.
 He died in Manhattan on January 1, 2020, at age 77.
 In remembrance of Stern, all NBA teams wore black bands on their jerseys for the remainder of the 2019–20 season.
-Several basketball legends and players mourned his death, including LeBron James, Michael Jordan, Magic Johnson, and Kobe Bryant (who also died twenty-five days after Stern's death).
+Several basketball legends and players mourned his death, including LeBron James, Michael Jordan, Magic Johnson, and Kobe Bryant.